MicrosoftDocs/entra-docs/docs/includes/application-integration-partners.md

 ---
 title: Include file for application integration partners
-description: Include file for application integration partners for identity and access management (IAM), and for identity governance and administration (IGA), using the System for Cross Domain Identity Management (SCIM) protocol.
+description: Include file for application integration partners for identity and access management (IAM), and for identity governance and administration (IGA), using the System for Cross Domain Identity Management (SCIM) protocol to reach additional systems such as Enterprise Resource Planning (ERP).
 author: markwahl-msft
 ms.service: entra-id
 ms.topic: include